Smoothed Differential Privacy: Differential Privacy and Its Interpretations

-Suppose that after observing the output of $\calM$, the adversary uses a rejection region rule for hypothesis testing\footnote{The adversary can use any decision rule, and the rejection region rule is adopted just for example.}, where $\calH_0$ is rejected if and only if the output is in the rejection region $\calS$.
+\textbf{Justification 1: DP prevents membership inference~\citep{wasserman2010statistical, kairouz2015composition}. } \\ Assume that the adversary knows all entries except the $i$-th.
+Let $\database_{-i}$ denote the database $x$ with its $i$-th entry removed.
+With the information provided by the output $\calM(x)$, the adversary can infer the missing entry by testing the following two hypotheses: Suppose that after observing the output of $\calM$, the adversary uses a rejection region rule for hypothesis testing\footnote{The adversary can use any decision rule, and the rejection region rule is adopted just for example.}, where $\calH_0$ is rejected if and only if the output is in the rejection region $\calS$.
 For any fixed $\calS$, the decision rule can be wrong in two possible ways, false positive (Type {\Rone} error) and false negative (Type {\Rtwo} error).
-Thus, the Type I error rate is $\Error_{\rm{\Rone}}(x) = \Pr[\calM(x) \in\calS]$.
-Similarly, the Type {\Rtwo} error rate is $\Error_{\rm{\Rtwo}}(x) = \Pr[\calM(x') \notin\calS] = 1-\Pr[\calM(x') \in\calS]$.
-According to the definition of DP, for any neighboring $x$ and $x'$, the adversary always has
+Mathematically, the Type I error rate $\Error_{\rm{\Rone}}(\database) = \Pr[\calM(x) \in\calS]$ while the Type {\Rtwo} error rate $\Error_{\rm{\Rtwo}}(\database') = \Pr[\calM(x') \notin\calS] = 1-\Pr[\calM(x') \in\calS]$.
+According to the definition of DP, for any pair of neighboring databases $\database, \database'$, the adversary always has

-which implies that $\Error_{\rm{\Rone}}(x)$ and $\Error_{\rm{\Rtwo}}(x)$ cannot be small at the same time.
+which implies that $\Error_{\rm{\Rone}}(\database)$ and $\Error_{\rm{\Rtwo}}(\database')$ cannot be small at the same time.
 When $\epsilon$ and $\delta$ are both small, both $\Error_{\rm{\Rone}}$ and $\Error_{\rm{\Rtwo}}$ becomes close to $0.5$ (the error rates of random guess), which means that the adversary cannot get much information from the output of $\calM$.

-\textbf{\boldmath Justification 2: With probability at least $1$-$2\delta$, $\calM$ is insensitive to the change of one record~\citep{dwork2014algorithmic}. }\\ In more detail, $(\epsilon,\delta)$-DP guarantees the distribution of $\calM$'s output will not change significantly when one record changes.
-Here, ``change'' corresponds to add, remove or replace one record of the database.
-Mathematically, \citep[p.~18]{dwork2014algorithmic} showed that given any pair of neighboring databases $x$ and $x'$,